 There are a few movies that I think of every time the weather begins to turn cold.
-One is Dr. Zhivago, which is very nearly three hours of David Lean photographing the Russian snow...and Julie Christie looking so radiant in it.
-Another is director Arthur Hiller's 1970 classic Love Story.
+One is Dr. Zhivago, which is very nearly three hours of David Lean photographing the Russian snow and Julie Christie looking so radiant in it.
+Another is director Arthur Hiller's 1970 classic Love Story and the iconic style of Ali MacGraw.

 Shot mostly in the fall and winter months of Boston, Love Story is a tragic romance set against of the sophisticated backdrop of the Ivy League.
+The film exploded in the public's consciousness when it was released as audiences responded to both its story and its style.
 Costume designers Pearl Somner and Alice Manougian Martin capture the essence of preppy style through the seasons, and no one was more beautiful in it than Ali MacGraw.
-While playing poor but brilliant Jenny Cavaleri, Ali became an instant style icon for wearing school girl prep so well.
-The costumes are an incredible achievement, especially considering that Somner and Martin only had a handful of credits between them at this point in their careers.
-Their choices are so classic, so timeless, that modern fashion designers like Michael Kors and Tommy Hilfiger continue to make references to Ali's outfits from this movie (as well as her own naturally chic style) on their runways today.
+While playing poor but brilliant Jenny Cavaleri, Ali became an instant style star for wearing school girl prep so well.
+The costumes are an incredible achievement, especially considering that Somner and Martin only had a handful of credits between them at this point in their careers and much of it from the stage.
+Their choices for Love Story are so classic, so timeless, that they continue to influence fashion today.
+Modern fashion designers--like Michael Kors and Tommy Hilfiger--regularly make references to Ali's outfits from this film as well as her own offscreen Boho Chic style.

-Ali and Ryan O'Neal (who plays "Preppy" Oliver Barrett IV) are perfect in the movie and have such natural chemistry, but the clothes are often really the stars.
+Ali and Ryan O'Neal (who plays "Preppy" Oliver Barrett IV) are so perfect in the movie and have such natural chemistry, yet it is the clothes that often stand out as the stars.
 And so, in honor of our turn into the colder months of the year, I give you the coats, hats, and skirts of Love Story.

-and then paired with Harvard colors for Oliver's hockey game
+here it's paired with accessories in Harvard colors for Oliver's hockey game

 This knit hat--Ali's own that she just happened to wear to the set one day--